-One of the first things that you will need to decide when you get started scrapbooking will be which scrapbook to buy.
-When you enter the scrapbook aisle at your local craft store you will discover that there are a myriad of choices and confusing styles.
-Do you want a 3-ring or a post-bound album?
-A 12x12 inch or an 8x8 inch scrapbook?
-A quick run-down of the choices available and which one’s work best for which project should help make your decision a little easier.
+One of the first things you need to decide when you get started with scrapbooking is which type of scrapbook album to buy.
+There are a myriad of choices and confusing styles.
+Do you want a three-ring or a post-bound scrapbook?
+A 12-by-12-inch or an 8-by-8-inch album?
+This quick rundown goes over the pros and cons of each scrapbook type, as well as the best ways to use them.

 The style of a scrapbook album is primarily determined by how it is bound.
 The most typical styles fall into these five categories:

-- Post-bound – A post-bound album has machine screws and posts that screw together to bind the book.
-The page protectors have holes punched in them which allow the posts to hold them securely in the album.
-Each page protector opens at the top so that you can simply slide completed scrapbook pages right into the protectors.
-Two pages can be slid into each page protector back to back to create a double sided page.
-If you need to move pages around, you can easily remove pages from their protectors.
+A post-bound album has machine screws and posts that screw together to bind the book.
+The page protectors have holes punched in them where the posts are inserted to hold them securely in the album.
+Each page protector opens at the top, allowing you to slide completed scrapbook pages right into the protectors.
+Two pages can be slid into each page protector back-to-back to create a double-sided page.
+If you need to move pages around, you can easily remove them from their protectors.
 When you want to add additional page protectors to your album, you can unscrew the machine screws and add extenders to lengthen the posts.

-- 3-Ring – A 3-ring album uses page protectors that are usually identical to those found in post-bound albums.
-Instead of being bound by posts a 3-ring album uses standard 3-ring notebook style hinges to hold the page protectors in the book.
+A three-ring album uses page protectors that are usually identical to those found in post-bound albums.
+Instead of being bound by posts, a three-ring album uses standard three-ring notebook-style hinges to hold the page protectors in the book.
 D-ring albums allow the pages that sit flat in the book when it is closed.
-3-ring albums offer the most flexibility if you need to remove or add pages to your album.
+If you anticipate removing or adding pages to your album often, three-ring albums offer the most flexibility.

-- Strap-hinge – Strap-hinge style scrapbooks use pages that have staples built into the edges.
+Strap-hinge scrapbooks use pages that have staples built into the edges.
 Plastic straps slide through these staples and hold the pages in the book.
 Since the pages themselves are bound into the book, page protector sleeves are slid over the pages to cover them.
 To add or remove pages from the album the strap-hinge assembly is taken apart.
-Creative Memories popularized this style of album.

-- Book-bound – A book-bound scrapbook is book that is bound like a traditional, hard cover book.
-It will have a sewn and glued binding where the pages are permanently bound in the book.
-Pages cannot be added, however many such books have perforations that allow pages to be taken out to give more room for the bulkier items on the remaining pages.
+A book-bound scrapbook is bound like a traditional, hardcover book.
+It has a sewn and glued binding where the pages are permanently bound.
+Pages cannot be added, but many book-bound scrapbooks have perforations that allow pages to be taken out to give more room for bulkier items on the remaining pages.

-- 12x12 Inches – 12x12 inch albums have become very popular and can be found in a wide variety of styles, colors, and designs.
-A 12x12 two-page spread can easily hold 10 or even more photos if needed.
-For ideas for adding many photos on scrapbook pages visit the 12x12 Sketch Gallery.
-Many people use a 12x12 album as their main family scrapbook.
+12-by-12-inch albums are a popular choice found in a wide variety of styles, colors, and designs.
+A 12-by-12 two-page spread can easily hold 10 or more photos if needed.
+Many people use a 12-by-12-inch album as their main family scrapbook.

-- 8 ½ x 11 Inches – 8 ½ x 11 inch albums are obviously slightly smaller overall than a 12x12 scrapbook.
-They hold fewer photos but also use less expensive sheets of paper.
-While not as popular as the 12x12 books, a large variety of 8 ½ x 11 books can be found at most local scrapbook stores.
-Some manufacturers have turned this album on its side and created an 11x8 ½ album.
+8 ½-x-11-inch albums hold fewer photos than 12-by-12-inch scrapbooks, but the upside is that the paper for these smaller albums is less expensive.
+While not as popular as the 12-by-12 books, a large variety of 8 ½-by-11 books can be found at most local scrapbook stores.
+Some manufacturers have turned this album on its side and created an 11-by-8 ½ album.

-- 8x8 and 6x6 Inches – Following in the popularity of the 12x12 square scrapbook page design, 8x8 and 6x6 inch albums have become a very common choice for theme albums.
-These smaller books can be completed in a shorter amount of time.
-The square page seems to lend itself nicely to photos and journaling on a scrapbook page.
+Following in the popularity of the 12-by-12 square scrapbook page design, 8-by-8 and 6-by-6-inch albums have become a common choice for themed albums.
+These smaller books can be completed in a shorter amount of time and the square page lends itself nicely to photos and journaling on a scrapbook page.